PhD Candidate within Modeling in Support of the Low-Carbon Transition

 - Applicants must have a weighted average grade for the last two years of their master's or second degree (equivalent to 120 ECTS credits) of B or higher in terms of NTNU’s grading scale.
 Applicants with no letter grades from previous studies must have an equally good academic foundation.
 Applicants who are unable to meet these criteria may be admitted only if they can document that they are particularly suitable candidates for education leading to a PhD degree.

-- Working ability with third or fourth generation computer programming languages.
+- Working ability with computer programming languages.

 - English proficiency, both oral and written.